What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 What does the Bible say about depression?

-Although the Bible doesn’t use the modern term ‘depression,’ we can identify it by looking for words that are synonymous with depression.
+Although the Bible verses don’t use the modern term ‘depression,’ we can identify it by looking for words that are synonymous with depression.
 Isaiah 61 uses the word ‘heaviness’ to identify depression.

 The Spirit of the Lord GOD [is] upon me; because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to [them that are] bound; 2 To proclaim the acceptable year of the LORD, and the day of vengeance of our God; to comfort all that mourn; 3 To appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they might be called trees of righteousness, the planting of the LORD, that he might be glorified.
 Isaiah 61:1-3 KJV